stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat.md

 * Humidity
 * Barometric pressure

+See the Python library for details on how to use Python with the Sense HAT: https://pythonhosted.org/sense-hat

 ### Set up the software

 > Steps 1-3 have already been prepared for the IoT Workshop for timing reasons.